ayo-ajayi/sms/README.md

 make run
 ```

-Ignore the whole code execution section if you are working in a linux environment to avoid issues.
+Ignore the whole [code execution](./README.md#code-execution) section if you are working in a linux environment to avoid issues.
 Simple run code with:
 ```sh
 go run .
 ```

-or find an alternative to nodemon.
+or find an alternative to nodemon

-Thank you
+Thank you ❤